 Our Pacific masters scholarship provides one year of personal support valued at $20,000 for students completing the research component of a master’s degree.
 Additionally, a $1,000 Tufungatika allowance for mentoring costs and tuition fees is available.
 Students may come from any discipline, as long as their proposed research links to health and good health outcomes for Pacific peoples.

 Firstly, you'll need to register your intention to submit an application for this scholarship.
 Registration must be completed online via HRC Gateway.
-Following registration, you'll need to submit a full application online via HRC Gateway using the 2018 Pacific CDA application form below and then send a signed hardcopy of this application to the HRC.
+Following registration, you'll need to submit a full application online via HRC Gateway using the 2019 Pacific health CDA masters and PhD application form below and then send a hardcopy of this application to the HRC.

 Got a question?

 If you have a question about this scholarship, please email our Manager of Pacific Research Investment, Ms Tolotea Lanumata, or phone Tolotea on 09 303 5224.